Kristina01111000/lavendersite/README.md

 configure yoast after  shop is ready
 - need to finish adding things to shop (37 more) (14 w pictures, 23 w/o)
-- add pictures to current things in shop
+- all current products in shop have pictures except lavender